adraveny/react-native-tfscanner/README.md

 # react-native-tf-scanner
-Camera view to scan using a tensorflow model
+Camera view to scan using a tensorflow lite model

+This is a basework for hopefully a future npm package.

+For the moment, only the Android code has been done.
 ## Installation

 ```sh